Smartling's Hosted Connector Configuration Overview

 Dropdown menu options:

-- Auto: Smartling will detect changes to your source content every 3 hours.
+- Auto: The Smartling Connector will detect changes to your source content every 3 hours.
 Any changes detected to the source content will be submitted to Smartling for translation, batched into a job and sit in awaiting authorization.
 Smartling will not detect net new content, only updates to content that have been submitted for translation in the past.

 Changed Content Behavior Frequency

 Configuration: Polling Schedule - How frequently to check for changes in source content; important when above is set to 'manual'.

 This allows you to configure the frequency in which Smartling will check your Connector for source content changes.
 If you would like Smartling to change the default frequency of 3 hours, insert your required cron frequency into this field.